TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

 Convert.ComputerToHuman =   ; TechnoType
 ```

-### Waypoint for buildings and aircrafts
+### Waypoint for building and aircraft

-- In vanilla, buildings and aircrafts is forbiddened to use waypoint.
+- In vanilla, building and aircraft is forbiddened to use waypoint.
 Now you can turn it on by the following flags.
-- P.S.: We have no idea about the reason why ww turn this off.
-In fact this has **not** been tested throughly.
-So, use it with caution.
+- P.S.: The waypoint for building seems working fine, but for aircraft there are visible problems.
+It may be improved in the future.
+For now you can try it, but at your own risk.

 In `rulesmd.ini`:
 ```ini